Skip to content

 Load Testing Monitoring

 Monitoring is the key to getting visibility on the result and bottleneck of the system.
-We used a number of tools to monitor the system for different purposes.
+We used a number of game performance testing tools to monitor the system for different purposes.

 • K6 reports showed the performance result from the Attacker perspective, we used it to capture data such as transaction counts, success rate, P99.